 Why Couldn’t They Be Rescued

-While beached whales are not uncommon in Australia, rescuing whales is difficult.
+While beached whales are not uncommon in Australia, rescuing them is difficult.
 In this case, the discovery of the whales was the biggest factor.
 The mass whale beaching is believed to have occurred a day before they were discovered.

 Whales cannot live out of water for very long, which explains why so many of them were already dead.
 Apart from this, due to bad weather conditions and the remoteness of Stewart Island, specialists could not travel there on such short notice.